Maria Sibylla Merian

 Sequential illustrations of Maria Sibylla Merian engaging with the natural world: touching a pineapple, observing plants, and listening to an insect—echoing her vivid firsthand observations from her 1699 scientific voyage.

 Amid the heat and thickets of the South American tropics, Merian encountered a world alive with colour, complexity, and contradiction.
 Her notes mention the stinging fibres of pineapples, the sharp scent of pepper plants, and the hum of wingbeats as moths emerged from their pupae.
-She captured the split tongues of sphinx moths, the precision of leafcutter ants, and—famously—a tarantula devouring a hummingbird.
-This last image shook 18th-century natural history to its core.
+She captured the split tongues of sphinx moths, the precision of leafcutter ants, and, famously, a tarantula devouring a hummingbird.
+This last image would later unsettle eighteenth-century natural history audiences.

-Her observations didn’t merely record nature; they reframed it.
+Her observations didn’t merely record nature.
+They changed how it could be pictured.
 Gone were the sterile diagrams of insects floating on white pages.
-In their place, she presented dynamic tableaux—larvae munching leaves, butterflies in flight, predators and prey entangled in their ecological theatre.
+In their place, she presented dynamic tableaux: larvae munching leaves, butterflies in flight, predators and prey held within the same ecological theatre.

 Illustration inspired by Plate 18 from Maria Sibylla Merian’s Metamorphosis Insectorum Surinamensium (1705), depicting a spider preying on a bird—a claim once mocked but confirmed two centuries later.
 Merian’s work shaped scientific illustration and influenced naturalists like Mark Catesby and Carl Linnaeus.

 More than that, she listened.
 To enslaved people.
 To Indigenous knowledge-holders.
 To women whose botanical wisdom was passed orally and never printed.
-Her entry on the peacock flower—used by enslaved women as an abortifacient to deny their captors future generations—was more than botanical annotation.
-It was resistance rendered in Latin script.
+Her entry on the peacock flower, which she described as being used by enslaved women to end pregnancies and deny enslavers future children, was more than botanical annotation.
+It was also a record of survival, refusal, and embodied knowledge.

 Merian fell ill before she could complete her intended five-year stay.
-But her legacy—Metamorphosis Insectorum Surinamensium, published in 1705—would ignite imaginations across Europe.
-For the first time, flora and fauna were entangled on the page, just as they were in life.
+But her legacy, Metamorphosis Insectorum Surinamensium, published in 1705, would travel far beyond Suriname.
+For the first time, flora and fauna were shown together on the page much as they were in life.

 Bird’s-eye view illustration of Maria Sibylla Merian’s workspace, featuring open books, notes, ink, insects, and artistic tools she used to create her detailed natural history illustrations.